doraniccole/reading-notes/README.md

 ## What Growth Mindset means to me

-Three reminders to keep myself in a growth mindest
+Three reminders to keep myself in a growth mindset:
 - Embrace Challenges
 - Persist in the face of setbacks
-- Find lessons, inspiration and celebate success of others
+- Find lessons, gain inspiration, and celebrate the success of others

 ## Table of Contents
 - [Learning Markdown](learning_markdown.md)